 What Do Marketing Manager Do?

-Marketing Manager Example Plan, direct, or coordinate marketing policies and programs, such as determining the demand for products and services offered by a firm and its competitors, and identify potential customers.
+Occupation Description Plan, direct, or coordinate marketing policies and programs, such as determining the demand for products and services offered by a firm and its competitors, and identify potential customers.
 Develop pricing strategies with the goal of maximizing the firm’s profits or share of the market while ensuring the firm’s customers are satisfied.
 Oversee product development or monitor trends that indicate the need for new products and services.

-Life As a Marketing Manager: What Do They Do?
+Life As a Marketing Manager

 - Identify, develop, or evaluate marketing strategy, based on knowledge of establishment objectives, market characteristics, and cost and markup factors.

-Qualities of a Marketing Manager
+Marketing Manager Skills

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.